Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Discussion

 People distinguish authentic from fabricated videos based on perceptual cues from video and audio and considerations about the content (e.g., the degree to which what is said matches participants' expectations of what the speaker would say, which is known as the expectancy violation heuristic~\cite{metzger2010social}).
-With the message content alone, participants are only slightly better than random guessing at 57\% accuracy on average.
-With perceptual information from video and the message content via subtitles, participants are slightly more accurate (and more confident) at 66\% accuracy on average, and with information from both video and audio, participants are even more accurate (and more confident) at 82\% accuracy on average.
-Our finding that participants are more accurate at distinguishing between real and fabricated on audio than silent video with subtitles aligns with the social psychology literature demonstrating people tend to rely on auditory information more than visual information for both discerning sincerity~\cite{barasch2018cues} and ascribing authorship of a script to a human (as opposed to a computer)~\cite{schroeder2016mistaking}.
+With the message content alone, participants are only slightly better than random guessing at 57\% accuracy in Experiment 1a and 58\% in Experiment 3.
+With perceptual information from video and the message content via subtitles, participants are slightly more accurate at 66\% accuracy in Experiment 1a and 62\% accuracy in Experiment 3.
+With information from audio only, participants are more accurate at 80.5\% in Experiment 1a and 65\% in Experiment 3.
+Finally, with information from both video and audio, participants are even more accurate at 82\% accuracy in Experiment 1a and 74\% accuracy in Experiment 3.
+Our finding that participants are more accurate at distinguishing between real and fabricated on voice actor audio than silent video with subtitles aligns with the social psychology literature demonstrating people tend to rely on auditory information more than visual information for both discerning sincerity~\cite{barasch2018cues} and ascribing authorship of a script to a human (as opposed to a computer)~\cite{schroeder2016mistaking}.
+Another factor that could be supporting improved detection of deepfakes in the audiovisual regime is a beneficial effect of multisensory integration.
+Complementary audio-visual information has been shown to improve accuracy on perceptual decision-making tasks compared with visual information only, by amplifying post-sensory decision evidence~\cite{Franzen2020AuditoryIE}.
+However, the low accuracy of participants in distinguishing the speaker's audio from text-to-speech audio trained on the speaker suggests social cues oriented towards speech in digital interfaces will need to adapt to fabricated audio that is nearly indistinguishable from real audio.
 Overall, the experiment's results show that as participants have access to more information via audio and video, they are better able to distinguish whether a political speech has been fabricated.

-However, we find one notable exception to the result that more information leads to higher accuracy in distinguishing fabricated speeches from authentic ones: political speeches that conflict with the public's perspective of what a politician would say are harder to discern in silent, subtitled videos than the same silent videos without subtitles.
-This effect on discordant speeches (but not concordant speeches) is not driven by subtitles distracting participants.
-We do not find any evidence of any effect on subtitles when audio is included.
-Instead, the heterogeneous effects of concordant and discordant speech content are a consequence of how participants handle cognitive dissonance and balance the consideration of perceptual and content-based information.
-We find that these effects are driven by responses to non-fabricated videos and are moderated by deliberative, reflective thinking as measured by the CRT.